Repellents: Get All the Details

 - Myth 3: You Can Beat a Mouse or Rat Infestation Using One Method -- We’ll tackle this in more detail next, but this myth is just plain false!
 Once mice and rats are established and have easy access to food, water, and shelter they are very difficult to get rid of.
 Placing repellents in a few rooms won’t work, especially since they sometimes live in your walls where repellents can’t penetrate.
 See below for your best approach!

 - Myth 4: Repellents Are 100% Effective -- Sorry friends.
 It’s just not true.
 There are very few things in life that work every single time without fail.
 Some rodents aren’t bothered by peppermint and some mice or rats could be deaf and never hear that ultrasonic repellent.
 While they are effective, repellents shouldn’t be your only line of defense against mice and rats.
+Implement an integrated approach that utilizes a combination of methods, such as traps.

 Feeling Better Prepared?